nickriches/linguistics_handbook/docs/Linguistics 1 lecture notes/12 - Argument structure in clinical populations.md

 A predominantly **semantic** level of representation, e.g. meaning of the verb determines both number of arguments and the roles they play.
 Roles are also semantic.

-1. laugh <AGENT>
+1. laugh &lt;AGENT&rt;
-2. eat <AGENT, PATIENT>
+2. eat &lt;AGENT, PATIENT&rt;
-3. give <AGENT, BENEFACTIVE, PATIENT>
+3. give &lt;AGENT, BENEFACTIVE, PATIENT&rt;
-4. receive <BENEFACTIVE, PATIENT, AGENT>
+4. receive &lt;BENEFACTIVE, PATIENT, AGENT&rt;

 Can be used to explain sentences such as

 1. Patrick gave the ball to Mary
 2. Mary received the ball from Patrick

 How can we explain different roles in subject position?
-They must be assigned by argument structure; give<AGENT, BEN., PATIENT> (underlining shows external argument)
+They must be assigned by argument structure; give&lt;AGENT, BEN., PATIENT&rt; (underlining shows external argument)

 With one major exception (the external argument), arguments are **generally not marked for surface position**, e.g. BENEFACTIVE can appear as direct or indirect object, e.g. *She gave him(BEN) the ball* versus *She gave the ball to him(BEN)*